maureeungaro/home/e_showcase.markdown

 </table>

-A list of all tecnhical CLAS and CLAS12 notes can be found at [mauri' techical notes](/home/showcase/clas_notes).
+A list of all tecnhical CLAS and CLAS12 notes can be found at [mauri's techical notes](/home/showcase/clas_notes).